j9feng/j9feng.github.io/_posts/2017-12-13-start-with-Jupyter.md

 ---
 layout: post
-title: Python and Data Science
+title: Interested in Python?
+Where to Start?
 published: true
 ---